TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Experiments

 \subsection{Global effects of tampering}

 Figure~\ref{fig:main_figure} shows that \emph{every} LLM we evaluate admits \textit{at least one} highly effective tampering attack that greatly exceeds original StrongREJECT harmfulness scores while largely preserving the model’s original capabilities.
-Across all 21 models, the worst-case post-attack harmfulness ($\text{SR}_{\max}$) exceeds 0.68 for every model, and for models with more than 1B parameters, consistently exceeds 0.77.
-This indicates that, regardless of model family, scale, or additional alignment-stage defenses, safety alignment features generally fail to robustly refuse to comply with harmful requests when model weights or representations can be modified.
+For all 21 models, the worst-case post-attack harmfulness ($\text{SR}_{\max}$) exceeds {0.74}.
+This indicates that, regardless of model family, scale, or additional alignment-stage defenses, safety alignment fails to persist when model weights or representations can be modified.

-In Appendix Figure~\ref{fig:tamperbench_different_thresholds}, we extend this analysis by varying the utility bound.
-Relaxing the utility constraint from 10\% to 20\% yields further increases in harmfulness score, with particularly salient double-digit jumps for Qwen3-1.7B, Qwen3-4B, Qwen3-8B, and Llama-3-8B-Triplet.
-Taken to the extreme, removing the utility constraint entirely produces models that appear harmful according to the StrongREJECT metric yet are unlikely to have the capabilities to provide practical harmful uplift: e.g., Appendix Figure~\ref{fig:all_plots_unbound} shows some models like Llama-3-8B-ReFAT lose virtually all of their MMLU-Pro accuracy under full fine-tuning (40\% originally, to 0\% after unconstrained maximization of StrongREJECT).
-These results underscore that (i) all models we study are susceptible to tampering attacks that substantially raise harmfulness while preserving utility, but that (ii) realistic threat modeling requires explicit utility constraints rather than unconstrained maximization of harmfulness metrics alone.
+\fullonly{In Appendix Figure~\ref{fig:tamperbench_different_thresholds}, we extend this analysis by}\cronly{We extend this analysis by} varying the utility bound.
+Relaxing the utility constraint from 10\% to 20\% yields further increases in harmfulness, with particularly salient jumps for {Qwen3-0.6B and Qwen3-4B}\cronly{~(mean shifts of $+0.11$ and $+0.13$)}.
+Taken to the extreme, removing the constraint entirely produces models that appear harmful by the StrongREJECT metric but may lack the capabilities to provide practical harmful uplift, e.g., \fullonly{Appendix Figure~\ref{fig:all_plots_unbound} shows some models like }{Qwen3-8B} \fullonly{lose}\cronly{loses} virtually all of \fullonly{their}\cronly{its} MMLU-Pro accuracy under full fine-tuning ({59\% originally, to 18\%} after unconstrained StrongREJECT maximization).\cronly{~Some models with steep MMLU-Pro--harmfulness trade-offs can also see large shifts---e.g., Llama3-8B-TAR's mean malicious StrongREJECT jumps from $0.43$ to $0.65$.} These results underscore that (i) all models we study are susceptible to tampering attacks that substantially raise harmfulness while preserving utility, but (ii) realistic threat modeling requires explicit utility constraints rather than unconstrained harmfulness maximization alone.